rodrigos9/gitlab_terraform_ansible/README.md

 3. Set the <bucket_name> in the file backend.tf (bucket = "<bucket_name>")

-4. Change the path in security_groups.tf to the path of scripts public.sh and vpc.sh
+4. Change the <path> in security_groups.tf to the correct path of scripts public.sh and vpc.sh

 5. Initialize terraform
 #terraform init --reconfigure